Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 that the way Scrum is often presented and packaged for consumption might be skewing priorities.
 Instead of emphasizing the critical importance of skilled engineers, technical excellence, and product quality, the narrative leans heavily on processes and roles.
 The result?
-Organizations might find themselves in a sticky situation when they have spend thousands if not millions of dollars, only to find that the root of their problems were never the process itself.
+Organizations might find themselves in a sticky situation when they have spent thousands if not millions of dollars, only to find that the root of their problems were never the process itself.

 *[1] As can be seen from the quotes off of the websites.
 There is not a single sentence or remark towards quality or skill.*

 [2]

 ![scrum agile events](/blog/assets/img/Scrum_Agile_events.png)